open-horizon/FDO-support/docs/README-FDO1.1.md

 cd <fdo-pri-src>/protocol-samples/http-server-di-sample/
 mvn exec:java
 ```
+{: codeblock}

 The server will listen for FDO PRI HTTP messages on port 8039.
 The H2 database will listen on TCP port 8049.
-You can allow remote database console connections by setting webAllowOthers=true in the .h2.server.properties file located your user home directory (for example, '~' for Linux and C:\Users\[username] for Windows).
+You can allow remote database console connections by setting webAllowOthers=true in the .h2.server.properties file located your user home directory (for example, '~' for Linux and C:\Users\\\[username] for Windows).

 ### Running FDO PRI HTTP Clients